gazmeguven/CateringScheduling_Problem/README.md

 + This will last until all food and drink is consumed.

-Simulated the scheduling by implementing in Java
+Simulated the scheduling by implementing in Java.